geo-mak/interconnect/DESIGN.md

 ## Async, concurrency and parallelism

-Withing the context of this project, these terms are understood as defined:
+Within the context of this project, these terms are understood as defined:

 - Async: An event-based execution model, where the control flow of the thread can switch to a notification broker, instead of entering a loop for continuously checking the availability of a resource.